Zywave/booster/src/_areas/design-system/components/buttons.md

 ## Alternate considerations

-* Use a Text Linkfor actions that are navigational and take the user to another place.
+* Use a Text Link for actions that are navigational and take the user to another place.
 * Use a [Button Group](https://booster.zywave.dev/design-system/components/button-groups/?tab=usage) when 3 or more buttons are grouped together on a single line.
 * Use a [Button Dropdown](https://booster.zywave.dev/design-system/components/button-dropdowns/?tab=usage) to reveal a list of three or more actionable options.
 * Use a [Dropdown Select](https://booster.zywave.dev/design-system/components/dropdown-selects/?tab=usage)if the user is making a selection instead of executing an action.